1. Gautama Buddha was born in __________.

 Explanation: Buddha taught moderation as the way to enlightenment.

-17. The three jewels (Triratna) of Buddhism are:
+17. The three jewels (Triratna) of Buddhism are__________.

 A) Buddha, Dharma, Sangha